gempy-project/gempy/README.md

 [![DOI](https://zenodo.org/badge/96211155.svg)](https://zenodo.org/badge/latestdoi/96211155)

-## What's New: GemPy 2024.1 (a.k.a GemPy v3) Release!
+## What's New: GemPy 2026.0.3 — June 2026

-Welcome to the era of GemPy v3!
-We are thrilled to announce the release of the latest version, a product of meticulous planning, redesign, and rigorous testing.
-While the core essence remains intact, v3 brings significant enhancements and novelties that promise to revolutionize your geomodeling experience.
+GemPy 2026.0.3 is the latest stable release of GemPy v3.
+It brings together matching releases of `gempy`, `gempy_engine`, and `gempy_viewer`, with updates across model setup, serialization, octree handling, PyTorch support, visualization, and example models.

- Delve into the exciting new features in the [What's New in GemPy v3](WhatsNewGemPy3.md).
+For the full release notes, see the [GemPy 2026.0.3 release](https://github.com/gempy-project/gempy/releases/tag/v2026.0.3).
+For background on the GemPy v3 transition, see [What's New in GemPy v3](WhatsNewGemPy3.md).

-The journey from GemPy v2 to v3 has been transformative.
-To ensure that our users don't lose out on any previous functionalities, we've shifted v2 to a package named [gempy_legacy](https://github.com/gempy-project/gempy_legacy).
-While the core team will not develop any new features for this version, we'll continue maintaining it based on community requests.
+GemPy v2 remains available as [gempy_legacy](https://github.com/gempy-project/gempy_legacy) for users who still depend on previous workflows.
+The core team is not developing new features for this version, but maintenance can continue based on community needs.

 ## Overview